Skip to content

 • Distinguish sanctioned from unsanctioned tool usage

 Desktop monitoring observes coding tool activity at the OS level — no IDE plugins required.
+Note that this is endpoint telemetry on developer machines and should be scoped and disclosed accordingly under your acceptable-use and privacy policies.

 Repository Analysis